Do you need corporate health insurance? Compare your options from GU Health.

 When it comes to extras cover, the range of treatments covered and the benefit limits available will vary depending on the plans offered by your employer and the level of cover you choose.
-Benefits are payable for services such as general and major dental, orthodontic, optical, physio, chiropractic, natural therapies, pharmaceuticals, aids and appliances, health management services and more.
+Benefits are payable for services such as general and major dental, orthodontic, optical, physio, chiropractic, natural therapies, pharmaceuticals, aids and appliances and health management services.

 GU Health members can enjoy a wide range of discounts from some of the health fund’s partners, including: